 The road to college is long – and sometimes confusing.
 To help keep you on track, here’s a timeline of what college applicants should be doing, and when.

-Sophomores – You still have some time left before you need to start serious work on your college plans.
-Only a few of the items on the following list refer specifically to you.
+Sophomores and Freshmen – Not all of the items on the following list refer specifically to you.
 However, it’s not a bad idea to look over the entire list to get an idea of what you’ll need to be prepared for next year.

-- Spring can also be a good time to get SAT Subject Tests (previously referred to as SAT IIs) out of the way.
+- Don’t forget to plan for any SAT Subject Tests you still have to take as well.
 Many selective colleges and universities require scores from 2 or 3 Subject Tests as part of their application.
-Check the requirements of the schools you’re thinking of applying to, and then check the College Board website for this year’s test dates.
-Think about how many Subject Tests you want to schedule for the same day, and whether a test date would overlap or conflict with AP exams or finals.
+Check the requirements of the schools you’re thinking of applying to, and then check the College Board webpage for this year’s available test dates.

-“To simply say, ‘I want to go to X University because of the great academics,’ doesn’t tell the admissions committee much.
-But if you mention something specific – a certain class or professor, or a notable alum – your reasons for wanting to attend the school will be more specific, and therefore more memorable.”
+“To simply say, ‘I want to go to X University because of the great academics, doesn’t tell the admissions committee that you have even read their catalog!
+But if you mention something specific – a unique major or special programs that they offer, or a notable alum – your reasons for wanting to attend the school will be more specific, and therefore more quantifiable.”

-Spring is the time for juniors to continue exploring their school choices and to continue compiling their lists of ‘stretch,’ ‘good fit,’ and ‘safety’ schools.
+Summer is the time for rising seniors to focus on their school choices and to narrow down their lists of ‘stretch,’ ‘good fit,’ and ‘safety’ schools.

 - Think about what type of college or university you would be happiest at — a big urban campus, or a small outdoorsy one?
-A large, well-endowed school with state-of-the-art labs and classrooms, or a school with more modest infrastructure but more interaction between faculty and students?
-To learn more about the types of schools you have to choose from, see “Your College Choices.”
+A large, well-endowed school with state-of-the-art labs and classrooms, or a school that might have more modest infrastructure but more interaction between faculty and students?
+To learn more about the types of schools you have to choose from, see our webpage on “Your College Choices.”

 - Aim for a list of 8 to 12 schools that you would be happy attending.
 Include a mix of reach schools, ‘good matches,’ and safety schools.
 Plan to apply only to as many schools as you will be able to submit well-prepared applications for.
 You’ll get better results by applying to 6 schools with applications that reflect 100 per cent of your best effort than you will by applying to 12 schools with applications that each reflect 50 per cent of your best effort.

-- If you visit college campuses this spring, try to avoid periods like mid-terms, finals, and holidays.
-You’ll get a better idea of campus life if you time your visit for a more typical period.
-Ask to see dining halls, dorm rooms, and recreational facilities in addition to classrooms and public areas.
-Ask how representative the facilities you’re seeing are of the entire campus.
-Remember, you may be seeing the only residence hall that’s been renovated in the past 10 years.
+- If you visit college campuses this summer, do some research ahead of time to identify issues you might have specific questions about.
+Try to see dining halls, dorm rooms, and recreational facilities in addition to the classrooms and public areas you’ll be shown on a standard tour.
+Try asking the tour guide how typical the facilities you’re seeing are of the entire campus.
+Remember, everyone likes to show their best face to visitors.
+You may be seeing the only residence hall that’s been renovated in the past 5 years.

-- If there’s a college or university you’re especially interested in, think about scheduling an interview.
-Many of the largest and most selective schools no longer offer interviews, but it can make a difference at the smaller colleges and universities.
+- If you’re visiting a college or university that you’re especially interested in, ask if you can schedule an interview.
+Although many of the largest and most selective schools no longer offer on-campus interviews, many smaller schools do, and they can make a difference.
 Prepare yourself ahead of time by researching the school and coming up with a list of questions about what it’s like to be a student there.

-- Continue to select classes that will challenge and stimulate you without overwhelming you.
-Admissions committees look for applicants who stretched themselves in high school.
+- Start thinking in general terms about which classes you want to take over the coming year.
+Remember that admissions committees look for applicants who stretched themselves in high school.
 Having challenging courses on your transcripts will be even more important to your admissions outcomes if your high school is one of the many that no longer provide class ranks.

 - Extracurricular activities can be a great way to show there’s more to you than simply good grades and test scores.
 With the proper strategizing, your after-school activities could produce the ‘wow’ factors you need to be successful at the very competitive schools where the vast majority of applicants clear the high academic qualifications hurdles.

-- Continue enjoying extracurricular activities that appeal to your interests — but don’t overdo it.
+- Use this summer to enjoy the extracurricular activities that appeal to your interests — but don’t overdo it.
 Admissions committees can sniff out applicants who only became involved in the community in order to enhance their college candidacies.
 Selective colleges will be more impressed with evidence of a substantive commitment to one or two activities than by a long list of superficial memberships.

-- If you want to play sports in college, continuing participating in appropriate NCAA-approved sports this winter and spring.
+- If you want to play sports in college, continue participating in appropriate sports camps and/or leagues this summer.

-- Less than a year from now, college admissions committees will be taking a hard, critical look at your profile.
+- Very shortly, college admissions committees will be taking a hard, critical look at your profile.
 You must do the same thing first.
 Only by understanding your candidacy from their perspective can you best mitigate your weaknesses, highlight your strengths, frame your fit, and employ the ‘wow’ factors that will differentiate yourself from the many other highly qualified applicants in your demographic.